 Trex decks and Trex signature railing are the perfect combinations to create an outdoor living space that not only looks great but is also built to last.
 Trex company even offer a 25-year limited warranty to protect your investment.

 Trex composite decks are designed to look like natural wood decks, and we offer deck designs in a range of wood deck colors and stains.
 You won’t ever need to seal or stain the deck, and you certainly don’t have to (and shouldn’t) paint it.
 And since Trex is a composite material, you don’t have to carry out long-term maintenance such as replacing rotted deck boards that you usually would do for natural wood decking.

 You should never use acetone or any type of solvent cleaning product on your Trex deck board as these chemicals can damage the composite Trex boards and negatively impact the aesthetic of the structure.

 How to Care for Your Trex Deck

-But no exterior surface stays pristine all on its own.
-Like the rest of your exterior home and yard, your Trex deck is exposed to the elements.
-Dirt, debris, and mold can build up over time, requiring annual or semiannual cleaning with either a composite deck cleaner or soap and water.
-You don’t need to pressure wash the deck; usually, a quick scrub with a soft-bristle deck brush and a hard spray with your hose does the trick to refresh the look of the composite surface.
+But no exterior surface stays maintenance-free without periodic cleaning.
+Like the rest of your exterior home and yard, your Trex decking surface is exposed to the elements.
+Dirt, debris, and mold can build up over time, requiring annual or semiannual cleaning with either a composite deck cleaner or soapy water made with dish soap.

 However and whenever you clean your Trex deck, make sure you rinse it completely.
-Leaving dirty water to dry on the deck redeposits the grime you were clearing off in the first place and can leave stains.
+Leaving dirty water to dry on the deck surface redeposits the grime you were clearing off in the first place and can leave stains.